 We understand students seeking this option are likely in a difficult situation, and we do our best to make it the easiest we can.
 This is why we require all students seeking this option to begin by meeting with a financial aid advisor.
 They can help you sort out exactly what documentation to collect and help you explore all your options for resources to navigate this process.
 If you believe this is an option for you, you can schedule an appointment or contact us with further questions.

 Sometimes students find they do not qualify for a Dependency Override, but their parent refuses to provide information.
 In this circumstance, a student can only be offered an unsubsidized loan.
 The amount of the loan would be determined by each student’s grade level ($5,500 for first year students; $6,500 for second year students; $7,500 for third year students and beyond).
 If your parent refuses to provide the required information for the FAFSA, your parent must provide a signed statement to the Financial Aid Department that they 1) refuse to complete the FAFSA and 2) are no longer supporting their child.
 To do this, please complete this form.

-Because private loans do not require a student’s parent to be a cosigner, they can be an option students whose parents are not providing information or assistance as well.
+Unfortunately, most private loans do require a cosigner, so they may or may not be an option.
 You can learn more about the private loan process and different lender options here.